 Since 90% of consumers look at authenticity before supporting a brand, it’s crucial to build a human personality.

-However, it’s easier said than done, since less than half of brands resonate with authenticity.
+However, it’s easier said than done, since less than half of brands actually come across as authentic.

-To create an authentic but unique personality for your brand, your story should be straightforward.
+To create a real and unique personality for your brand, your story should be straightforward.
 Assure your consumers that you’re just like them, and understand their needs.

-Your products and services are meant to solve their specific pain points.
+Your products and services are meant to solve your buyers’ specific pain points.

 Take Patagonia, for example.
 As a brand for outdoor and adventure gear, their primary mission is to create durable products that allow their users to connect with nature.

 As such, while their brand personality is rugged and adventurous, it’s also environmentally conscious.

 Aside from proving your values through actions, you should communicate your brand personality consistently across all platforms to avoid any confusion.